-On one hand, we see in Acts 16 where government acts against the Apostle Paul.
+Just on one hand, we see in Acts 16 where government acts against the apostle Paul.
 We go to Acts 19, and government acts in his defense and rescues him from a mob.
 So we don't want to obviate the principle.
 There are times when government may overstep its bounds.
 There are times when we may be very dependent upon its provision.

-And you remember when they were going to scourge the Apostle Paul in Acts 22.
+And you remember when they were going to scourge the apostle Paul in Acts 22.
 He said to the one who was going to lead him into the scourging, "Is it lawful for you to scourge a Roman citizen?"
 And he pulled rank, didn't he, in a sense?
 He reached out for his Roman citizenship as a protection against what they were going to do to him.
 So the truth stands.
-Whether government is protecting us or seems to be overstepping its bounds, acting unjustly toward us, we need to be submissive.
+Whether government is protecting us or whether government seems to be overstepping its bounds, and acting injustice...unjustly toward us, we need to be submissive.

 And so Paul says, "Do what is good, and you don't have to fear, because you will have praise from the same."
 That is, from those in authority.
-If you enjoy a quiet and peaceful life, if you live a life of goodness, if you demonstrate the love of Christ and godliness and virtue, and if you are not a troublemaker and a rebel-rouser, you will find that you will receive praise.
-And government becomes, in a sense ... verse 4 ...
-"The servant of God to thee for good."
+If you enjoy a quiet and peaceful life, if you live a life of goodness, if you demonstrate the love of Christ and godliness and virtue, and if you are not a troublemaker and a rabble-rouser, you will find that you will receive praise.
+And government becomes, in a sense, verse 4, "The servant of God to thee for good."
 Isn't that a wonderful statement?
-The deaconos ... the deacon of God ... to thee for good.
+The servant of God to thee for good.
+The diakonos, the deacon of God, to thee for good.

-And here is the ruler's purpose...not only to be a terror to those that do the class of deeds called evil, but to be a praise to those who do the class of deeds called good.
-And his title is one of great honor ... he's a servant of God.
+And here is the ruler's purpose, not only to be a terror to those that do the class of deeds called evil, but to be a praise to those who do the class of deeds called good.
+And his title is one of great honor; he's a servant of God.
 The president of the United States is a servant of God.
-The senators and assemblymen of the united states, the justices, all the way down into the states, the mayors and the people who function in the city level of government ... they are all servants of God.
-That is, in a unique sense ... not in the sense of a believer necessarily, not in the sense of one who ministers in the church, but in the sense that they carry out a God-ordained service.
-They uphold the divine institution.
+The senators and assemblymen of the United States, the justices, all the way down into the states, the mayors and the people who function in the city level of government, they are all servants of God.
+That is, in a unique sense, not in the sense of a believer necessarily, not in the sense of one who ministers in the church, but in the sense that they carry out a God-ordained service.
+They uphold a divine institution.
 Personally, they may not know God at all, but they represent Him.
 They represent His desire for peace and safety among men.
-And so we do all we can to keep peace, to live honorably, to live with sobriety and dignity, to cultivate harmony, to be model citizens ... that those who are carrying out a service to God in government may honor us.
+And so we do all we can to keep peace, to live honorably, to live with sobriety and dignity, to cultivate harmony, to be model citizens, that those who are carrying out a service to God in government may honor us.

-Robert Halldane many years ago wrote a marvelous commentary on Romans.
-And in it, he says this: the institution of civil government is a dispensation of mercy.
-And its existence is so indispensable that the moment it ceases under one form, it reestablishes itself in another.
+Robert Haldane many years ago wrote a marvelous commentary on Romans.
+And in it, he says this: “The institution of civil government is a dispensation of mercy.
+And its existence is so indispensable that the moment it ceases under one form, it reestablishes itself in another.”
 That's a very good statement.
 When you see a coup in a country, or you see the country overturned, or a revolution, it'll never be the elimination of government.
 It will only be the exchange of government, because man cannot survive without that.

 So Paul is still building his case.
 We are called to submission because God is a source of government.
 To rebel is to resist God.
 To resist God brings judgment.
 Government is set to restrain evil.
 And we want to uphold a government that restrains evil.
 And government is there to promote good.
 And we want to be good so that we might enjoy the benefits of government.